NamrithaGirish/LiveCam/README.md

 # LiveCam
-Creating a live camera using numpy and opencv modules
+Creating a live camera model using numpy and opencv modules